 The problem that you’re running into when you have runny meringue is often related to baking issues.
 You might have made some mistakes when trying to bake your pie or cookies, and this caused the meringue to turn out wrong.

 The most common situation that causes runny meringue occurs when you undercook what you’re trying to bake.
-You might have taken a pie out of the oven before it truly had time to finish baking, and this will cause your meringue to appear runny instead of looking like it should.
+You might have taken a pie out of the oven before it truly had time to finish baking, and this will cause it to appear runny instead of looking like it should.

 Are you noticing that the top of the pie looks moist when you take it out of the oven?
 When you don’t bake the pie long enough, you might notice some unwanted moisture that will bead on the meringue.